misiektoja/lastfm_monitor/README.md

 ### User privacy settings

-In order to monitor Last.fm user activity, proper privacy settings need to be enabled on the monitored user account, i.e. in Last.fm *'Settings'* -> *'Privacy'*, the *'Hide recent listening information'* setting should be disabled.
-Otherwise you will get this error message returned by pyLast library: *'Login: User required to be logged in'*.
+In order to monitor Last.fm user activity, proper privacy settings need to be enabled on the monitored user account, i.e. in Last.fm *'Settings'* -> *'Privacy'* the *'Hide recent listening information'* setting should be disabled.
+Otherwise you will get this error message returned by the pyLast library: *'Login: User required to be logged in'*.

-### Spotify sp_dc cookie
+### Spotify client ID and secret (optional)

-If you want to get track duration from Spotify (**-r** parameter) or you want to use ***track_songs*** functionality (**-g** parameter), so the script automatically plays the track listened by the user in your Spotify client, then you need to log in to Spotify web client [https://open.spotify.com/](https://open.spotify.com/) in your web browser and copy the value of sp_dc cookie to **SP_DC_COOKIE** variable (or use **-z** parameter).
+If you want to obtain the [track duration from Spotify](#getting-track-duration-from-spotify) (**-r** parameter) or use the [track_songs functionality](#automatic-playback-of-tracks-listened-to-by-the-user-in-the-spotify-client) (**-g** parameter) so the tool automatically plays the track listened by the user in your Spotify client, then you need to log in to Spotify Developer dashboard ([https://developer.spotify.com/dashboard](https://developer.spotify.com/dashboard)) and create a new application.

-You can use Cookie-Editor by cgagnier to get it easily (available for all major web browsers): [https://cookie-editor.com/](https://cookie-editor.com/)

-Newly generated Spotify's sp_dc cookie should be valid for 1 year.
-You will be informed by the tool once the cookie expires (proper message on the console and in email if error notifications have not been disabled via **-e** parameter).
+For the *'Redirect URL'*, you can use http://127.0.0.1:1234 (what we put here does not really matter as we are not using Authorization Code Flow, but Client Credentials Flow).

+Select *'Web API'* for the API used and after it gets created put the value of *'Client ID'* and *'Client secret'* to **SP_CLIENT_ID** and **SP_CLIENT_SECRET** variables respectively.

+You can also use **-z** parameter - specify it in the following format here: SP_CLIENT_ID:SP_CLIENT_SECRET, i.e. both values separated by colon.

+The tool takes care of refreshing the access token so it should remain valid indefinitely.

 ### SMTP settings